-Acuité has assigned the long-term rating of 'ACUITE AA' (read as ACUITE double A) on the Rs.1000.00 crore proposed Basel III Compliant Tier-2 Bond Programme of Bank of Maharashtra.
+Further, Acuité has reaffirmed the long term rating of 'ACUITE AA' (read as ACUITE double A) on the Rs.1000.00 Cr Basel III Compliant Tier-2 Bond Programme of Bank of Maharashtra.
 The outlook is 'Stable'.

 The rating takes into account the strong ownership and demonstrated capital support from the Government of India, the bank's favourable and stable liability profile and its improved capitalisation levels.
 However, these strengths are partly offset by the bank's relatively moderate scale of operations, its regional concentration as also the uncertainty regarding the extent of improvement in its asset quality and profitability expected over the near to medium term.
+Acuité has assigned a lower rating on the AT1 bond programme as compared to that of the Tier-2 bonds in line with its criteria of notch down for such instruments.
+Under Basel III guidelines, AT1 bonds carry higher risk features including the discretion of coupon payments in a weak capital scenario and principal loss absorption in part or full at the 'point of non-viability (PONV)' of a bank.